 The Lunenburg Farmers’ Market Association is a not-for-profit association.
 All permanent vendors at our market are members of the association.
-Nine elected directors manage the association and serve as the organizing and policy committee for the Lunenburg Farmers’ Market.
+Our elected board of directors manage the association and serve as the organizing and policy committee for the Lunenburg Farmers’ Market.

-- Kevin Veinotte, Out to Pasture Farm – Vice President
+- Kevin Veinotte, Out to Pasture Farm – President

 - Svenja Dee, Tulipwood – Director

 - Aaron Hiltz, Canaan Land Pastured Products – Director

 - Laura Mulrooney, Julien’s Bakery – Director

 - Mareena Thomson, Soil Mates Farm – Director